President – Jenny Steinitz

 Helena divides her time between Cambridge and the Cam, and has an uncanny ability to talk incessantly about rowing.
 Beyond TWS and the river, she manages to pursue interests in art history, chocolate and travelling to China.

 Director for Ideas – Isabella Yamamoto

-Isabella is a first year student from Japan and England, studying Politics and International Relations (HSPS tripos), at Homerton.
+Isabella is a second year student from Japan and England, studying Politics and International Relations (HSPS tripos), at Homerton.
 Her bicultural upbringinbg in Tokyo sparked an interest in the way inter-state political relations shape the international sphere.
 Specifically, she is interested in development and the role of the international community.
 She has previous experience as a delegate and chair for Model United Nations, and has been active with various NGO’s such as Hope International in Pursat, Cambodia.
 Isabella will intern with the Foundation for Sustainable Development in Jodhpur, India working towards implementing a micro finance programme in a local refugee camp.

 Aside from her academics, Isabella is a chorister for her college choir, and enjoys discovering all the fabulous types of chocolate and tea in their respective societies.

 My name is Jayson Probin, I am a second year Economics student at Girton College.
 My main economic interests are policy at the zero lower bound, financial regulation and the recent ‘secular stagnation’ hypothesis.
 I am also interested in politics particularly constitutional issues and electoral reform.